 John Fea is a professor of American history and chair of the history department at Messiah College in Grantham, Pa.
 Fea is the author of Was America Founded as a Christian Nation?: A Historical Introduction.

 He has spoken and written about religion’s role in John McCain’s political career.

-John C. Green is a senior fellow at the Pew Research Center’s Forum on Religion & Public Life, specializing in religion and American politics, American evangelicals and politics, the Christian right, religion and elections, and religion and presidential politics.
-He also serves as director of the Ray C. Bliss Institute of Applied Politics and Distinguished Professor of Political Science at the University of Akron.
-He can speak about the rise of the religious right, religious demographics and other political issues.
+John C. Green is a senior fellow at the Pew Research Center’s Forum on Religion & Public Life, specializing in religion and American politics.
+He also serves as interim university president, director of the Ray C. Bliss Institute of Applied Politics and distinguished professor of political science at the University of Akron.

 James Guth is a professor of politics and international affairs at Furman University in Greenville, S.C.
 He has written widely on the emergence of Christian conservatives in the political arena.